sharynjs/sharyn/docs/2-setup-full-stack.md

 # 🌹 Sharyn Setup Tutorial – Full-Stack Project

+In the previous part, we've set up our [development environment](https://github.com/sharynjs/sharyn/blob/master/docs/1-setup-common.md).
+In this part, we are going to do _web stuff_.

 If your project uses the entire tech stack of Sharyn, we will add:

 ```json